meshriva/smartcarpoolweb/README.md

 ### Configuration

-You need to modify the ```app.js``` file with your corresponding application id and application route.
+You need to modify the ```app.js``` file with your own corresponding application id and application route.
+Code is already with a current applicationId and applicationRoute, and it can be deployed as it

 ```javascript
 //configuration for application